Penal Code 186.11 PC sets forth an additional consecutive prison term (of one to five years) if

 - 2. What are the 186.11 PC penalties?

 - 3. Can the court seize assets to pay for fines and victim restitution?

 - 4. What are the crimes of fraud and embezzlement?

-A prosecutor must prove the following to convict a defendant under this statute:
+A prosecutor must prove the following to sustain the white-collar “freeze and seize” penalty enhancement:

 - he/she committed two or more related felonies,

 - the felonious acts included elements of fraud or embezzlement,

 - the acts involved a pattern of related felony conduct, and

 - the felonies resulted in a taking, or loss of, $100,000 or more.1